 Substitutions & Variations

 - Change up the seasoning!
-Try adding onion powder, lemon pepper, cajun or seasoned salt to the mix.
+Try adding onion powder, lemon pepper, chili powder, cajun, paprika, Italian seasoning, cumin or seasoned salt to the mix.

 - Make it spicy with the addition of red pepper flakes or jalapenos, or by tossing in buffalo sauce.

 - Add other veggies such as brussels sprouts, bell peppers or carrots.
-You could also just use broccoli or just use cauliflower if you prefer.
+You could also easily use just broccoli or just cauliflower, without changing anything else about the recipe.

 - For a cheesy version, sprinkle with vegan parmesan cheese or nutritional yeast either during the last two minutes of cooking or right when the veggies are out of the air fryer.